首頁 >資源分享>知識分享-又是奈米? 創新奈米金球治療黃斑部病變!

 While Ts1 was effective, it did not allow the stimulation of non-Ts1-responsive neuronal populations.
 To develop a more general strategy of cell targeting, the researchers coupled nanoparticles to antibodies that target other highly expressed proteins in neurons.
 They chose two antibodies that bind the ion channels TRPV1 and P2X3.
 Similar to Ts1, neurons treated with these antibody-coupled nanoparticles were activated by light even after continuous washing.

 That nanoparticles can be coupled to different antibodies and retain efficacy suggests flexibility for future applications, including human therapeutic development.
-In retinal diseases such as age-related , for example, photoreceptor cells that absorb light signals are damaged or dead.
+In retinal diseases such as age-related macular degeneration, for example, photoreceptor cells that absorb light signals are damaged or dead.
 However, the retinal nerve cells that carry visual information to the brain often remain intact and healthy.
-Nanoparticles targeted to these cells could potentially absorb and directly stimulate the , bypassing defective photoreceptors, according to the authors.
+Nanoparticles targeted to these cells could potentially absorb light and directly stimulate the neurons, bypassing defective photoreceptors, according to the authors.

 "While much additional research must be done to determine the feasibility of this nanoparticle approach as a vision restoration therapy, our results encourage further effort aimed at achieving this critical clinical objective," said study co-author David Pepperberg, PhD, Searls-Schenk Professor of ophthalmology and visual sciences at UIC.